 Be prepared, as the Boy Scouts would say.
 And definitely planning ahead for your Amtrak trip can make or break your comfort level.
-Here are the items we highly recommend you pack for your journey.
+Here are the items we highly recommend packing for your journey.

 Even if meals are included with your ticket, bringing on board your own provisions can add some substance, snacks or pop of freshness to a long train ride or to supplement a train that doesn’t have a dining car.
 Some recommendations include:

 - General snacks like nuts, energy bars, crackers, pretzels